aridjayarecipes/cutesrecipes.web.app/content/post/1850-steps-to-make-ultimate-brad-and-39-s-spinach-and-feta-salmon-burgers-with-peri-peri-sauce.md

 1. Make ready  Garlic peri-peri sauce

 The combination of… The homemade Nando&#39;s Peri Peri sauce is a copycat that tastes remarkably similar!
-It&#39;s made with fresh red chillies, capsicum/bell pepper (this is the &#34;secret&#34; ingredient), garlic, vinegar, oil plus herbs and What I really love about the Peri Peri Sauce marinade is that you can make it as burgers or not.
+It&#39;s made with fresh red chillies, capsicum/bell pepper (this is the "secret" ingredient), garlic, vinegar, oil plus herbs and What I really love about the Peri Peri Sauce marinade is that you can make it as burgers or not.
 My awesome brother-in-law made this salmon recently - looks scrumptious!
 Making homemade fish patties are simple to prepare and cooks in just.

 <!--inarticleads2-->